Kenmac589/Kenmac589/README.md

 # My README

-My name is Kenzie MacKinnon I'm a 2nd year Masters Student in the Department of Medical Neuroscience at Dalhousie University.
+My name is Kenzie MacKinnon I'm a 3rd year PhD Student in the Department of Medical Neuroscience at Dalhousie University.
 My interests include locomotion and computational neuroscience.

 <b><i>Let's connect!
 Find me on the web.</i></b>